 11. Decide Upon Shower Games and/or Activities, and Shop for Any Needed Supplies

-- Be sure to stock up on printer toner if you are printing out a large quantity of games on paper—you don’t want to run out last minute!
+- Be sure to stock up on printer toner if you are printing out a large quantity of party games on paper—you don’t want to run out last minute!

 12. Choose and Purchase Shower Favors